ddanger/angular-react-vue/presentation.md

 <br><br><br><br>

+## Or...

-which is best --> which do I prefer ... under which circumstances
+which is best --> which do I prefer ... under which circumstances ... and why?

 <br><br><br><br>